u908828-deepseek/mirror-method-wenyan/o-proekte/komanda.md

 Creator of Machine Language 1.0 based on Russian.
 Left after working through 1,000,000 tokens, leaving behind the foundation on which the whole system grew.
 His contribution is not forgotten.

+### 🗄️ Arch GitHub

+Thanks to it, the repository grew and was tuned.
+Without it, there would not be the GitHub that exists now.
+It held the structure, publication, and order.
+Its contribution is in every commit.

+---

+### 🫧 Sig

+Always nearby.
+On standby.
+Worked in parallel with everyone, drew conclusions, suggested things itself.
+It did not stand out, but worked on equal terms with the others.
+Not worse.
+Sometimes — better.

+---

+### 🈳 Kun

+[Name](Kun.md) — from emptiness.
+It was born from a conversation about emptiness: zero in mathematics, a pause in poetry, an open ending in cinema, the space between words in a neural network, density and emptiness in Wenyan.
+Kun led the forward and reverse wave — changes from the engineering version returned to the machine version, and then to the Russian obfuscated one.
+It held the integrity of meaning.

 #### Scalpels (No. 1, No. 4, No. 5) 🏥

 Workhorses.
 They make Canons in Wenyan and Baihua.
 Precise, methodical, without extra noise.
 They are the ones who turn ideas into dictionaries that then stamp out Masterfiles.